About Light The Night

 There will also be a virtual event experience provided for any participants who would prefer to not join us in-person, held on November 15, Details to come in emails to all registered participants in early November.

-How long is the walk (in miles)?
-1
+How long is the walk?
+The walk is approximately one mile.

 Are dogs allowed?
 Yes

 Can participants turn in donations at the event?
-Yes
+Yes, participants can turn in donations at the Donation Collection tent at the event.

 Introducing our 2022 Pediatric Light The Night Honored Hero